cliff-rosen/kh/_specs/chat-system-migration-plan.md

 ### Frontend

 - `payloadHandlers` prop passed inline to ChatTray per page
-- No dedicated ChatPanel component - rendering mixed into ChatTray
+- ChatTray is one component with all rendering
 - Tool progress shown but not inline tool results
 - No `[[tool:N]]` marker parsing